clvLabs/gas-oil-tank-level/README.md

-# gas-tank-level
+# gas-oil-tank-level

-Easy gas tank level meter using an Arduino and a *ping* sensor
+Easy gas oil tank level meter using an Arduino and a *ping* sensor

 ## Hardware